alex-way/universal-changesets/README.md

 - [x] Add support for creating a new changeset
 - [x] Plugin support for reading/writing the version to/from a file
-  - [x] Maybe allow the cli itself to install & manage plugins? `changeset plugin install <plugin-name>`
+  - [x] Maybe allow the cli itself to install & manage plugins?
 - [x] Add support for publishing a changeset
 - [x] Add support for parsing the current version from one of the supported project files
-- [ ] Reduce the FS permissions to just the versioned file within the configuration
-- [ ] Add documentation site
+- [ ] Documentation site
 - [ ] Add support for creating and amending a `CHANGELOG.md` file
 - [ ] Add a command to preview the `CHANGELOG.md` file prefix before publishing. `changeset preview`
-- [ ] Add support for consuming changesets and updating the version in supported project files:
+- [x] Add support for consuming changesets and updating the version in supported project files:
   - [x] Unsupported project files (`.changeset/version` file)
   - [ ] pyproject.toml
   - [ ] package.json